mingle/elasticsearch-opsworks/README.md

 # ElasticSearch OpsWorks

-This is a fork of (ThoughtWorks Studios - Elasticsearch OpsWorks repo)[https://github.com/ThoughtWorksStudios/elasticsearch-opsworks].
+This is a fork of [ThoughtWorks Studios - Elasticsearch OpsWorks repo](https://github.com/ThoughtWorksStudios/elasticsearch-opsworks).

 ## Before deployment